-The Schneckenloch (snail's hole) is a spacious karst cave which is rather popular for spelunking tours.
+The Schneckenloch (snail's hole) is a spacious karst cave which is rather popular for cave trekking tours.
 The cave is comparably easy, but it still is a wild cave, not a tourist cave.
-There are several groups organizing spelunking trips.
+There are several groups organizing cave trekking trips.
 The visit is very popular among boy scouts and other youth clubs and school classes.

 The cave is rather spacious, but several narrow passages and some slopes make the tour demanding.
-So if you are not an experienced caver, you should definitely book a tour with a spelunking operator.
+So if you are not an experienced caver, you should definitely book a tour with a cave trekking operator.
 The cave is not suitable for beginners without experienced company.